Coastal salt marsh ecosystems fact sheet | Field of Mars EEC

 Small crab with raised claws on wet sand and mud.
 Haswell’s shore crab can live in muddy coastal salt marsh and mangrove-edge habitats.

-How do living things depend on coastal salt marshes?
+How do living things depend on coastal salt marsh ecosystems?

 Living things depend on coastal salt marshes for food, shelter, nursery habitat and places to feed.
 Saltmarsh plants and algae use sunlight, water, air and nutrients to grow.
 Small animals eat living plants, algae, dead plant material or tiny particles in the mud.
 Larger fish and birds then eat crabs, insects, worms, small fish and other animals.